zombodb/zombodb/TUTORIAL.md

 SELECT * FROM zdb_significant_terms('products', 'keywords', '^.*', '', 5000);
 ```

 The fourth argument is a fulltext query by which the aggregate will be filtered.
 The empty string means "no filter".
-If you wanted to limit the keywords to products that are round:

 ### Dates/Timestamps